 Let's take a look at some ways that you could avoid bed sores.

-To prevent pressure sores, you should change your position every hour or two.
+You should change your position every hour or two to prevent pressure sores.
 This will help keep your skin healthy and moisturized.
 It also helps with circulation and prevents muscle aches and numbness.

 A healthy diet is another essential part of preventing pressure sores; eating well helps keep your skin healthy and supports your overall health.
 Eating healthily reduces the likelihood of fatigue or other symptoms that could make staying comfortable difficult (like nausea).
-Make sure you're eating plenty of fruits and vegetables and foods high in fibre.
+Ensure you're eating plenty of fruits and vegetables and fibre-rich foods.

 Make sure your diet includes plenty of vitamin C and omega-3 fatty acids.
 These nutrients help keep your skin healthy and elastic.